apache/hadoop/hadoop-tools/hadoop-azure/src/site/markdown/abfs.md

 HTTP headers in subsequent requests.
 Azure uses these settings to track their end-to-end latency.

 ### <a name="drivermetricoptions"></a> Driver Metric Options

+Config `fs.azure.metric.format` provides an option to select the format of IDs included in the `header` for metrics.
+This config accepts a String value corresponding to the following enum options.
+`INTERNAL_METRIC_FORMAT` : backoff + footer metrics
+`INTERNAL_BACKOFF_METRIC_FORMAT` : backoff metrics
+`INTERNAL_FOOTER_METRIC_FORMAT` : footer metrics
+`EMPTY` : default

 `fs.azure.metric.account.name`: This configuration parameter is used to specify the name of the account which will be used to push the metrics to the backend.
 We can configure a separate account to push metrics to the store or use the